foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 Contrast this with fossil fuels, which release sequestered carbon.

 ## Reducing food waste is more important
+Per capita, 74 kg of food go to waste a year.
+Isn't this a more pertinent concern?

 # Counterpoints
 ## Green water could be used in other ways